tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-Many of the use cases for delegated credentials can also be addressed using purely server-side mechanisms that do not require changes to client behavior (e.g., LURK {{?I-D.mglt-lurk-tls-requirements}}).
+Many of the use cases for delegated credentials can also be addressed using purely server-side mechanisms that do not require changes to client behavior (e.g., a PKCS#11 interface to a remote hardware security module).
 These mechanisms, however, incur per-transaction latency, since the front-end server has to interact with a back-end server that holds a private key.
 The mechanism proposed in this document allows the delegation to be done off-line, with no per-transaction latency.
-The figure below compares the message flows for these two mechanisms with TLS 1.3 {{?I-D.ietf-tls-tls13}}.
+The figure below compares the message flows for these two mechanisms with TLS 1.3 {{!RFC8446}}.

 ~~~~~~~~~~
 LURK: